-of the objectives. acility plans to use (circle those that apply) and have attached a copy 3. ( ) I have attached objectives more appropri ate for this setting that have been developed at our facility. that you would like to address with the student while they are on entral Penn College via email at hopedevore@centralpenn.edu .
-Name of Fieldwork Educator (Printed) Signature of Fieldwork Educator Fieldwork Educator Title/Qualifications (Degree) Number of Years of Experience Name of Facility Date
+- 1. () I plan to use the suggested objectives as they are written. - 2. () I have indicated the objectives that our facility plans to use (circle those that apply) and have attached a copy of the objectives. - 3. () I have attached objectives more appropriate for this setting that have been developed at our facility.

+If there are any additional facility specific objectives that you would like to address with the student while they are on fieldwork, please feel free to contact the AFWC at Central Penn College via email at hopedevore@centralpenn.edu.

+Signature of Fieldwork Educator Number of Years of Experience